nt246/physalia-lcwgs/day_2/markdowns/04_genotype.md

 Calculate a spectrum for the number of individuals with uncalled genotypes as above.
 What do you make of this?

-In general the `postCutoff` threshold will depend on the sequencing depth of your data as well as how much genotyping inaccuracy could throw off an analysis.
+In general the `postCutoff` threshold you choose will depend on the sequencing depth of your data and how much genotyping inaccuracy that you think is acceptable while still being able to make correct inferences.

 Now you know how to
 * Apply data quality filtering